project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>1. <b>Actions</b> enables you to add, modify or delete actions to animate objects on the slide.
+    <td>1. <b>Action tab</b> enables you to add, modify or delete actions to animate objects on the slide.
 Ensure that you select a target object before you attach an action to it</td>
     <td><img src="features-documentation/images/contenteditor/rightpane2.png"></td>
   </tr>
   </table>